majianzheng/jarboot/README.md

 ![login](https://gitee.com/majz0908/jarboot/raw/develop/doc/login.png)

 ## SPI Extension, support both JDK and Spring SPI
-Use SPI extension can implement your own command, define a command how to execute。and，also can notify stated event to Jarboot server
+Use SPI extension can implement your own command, define a command how to execute.
+And，also can notify stated event to Jarboot server
 , don't need to wait no console time.
 ### SpringBoot Application
 1. Import <code>spring-boot-starter-jarboot</code> dependency